Iraqi PM says Islamic State plans subway attacks in U.S. and Paris

 Earlier on Thursday, France said it would increase security on transport and in public places after a French tourist was killed in Algeria, and said it was ready to support all states that requested its help to fight terror.

-(Additional reporting by Mark Hosenball and Ian Simpson in Washington,; Frank McGurty, Steve Holland and Rodrigo Campos in New York, Dan Whitcomb in Los Angeles,; Nicolas Bertin in Paris and Ned Parker in Baghdad; Editing by Jason Szep, Lisa Shumaker and Peter Cooney)
+(Additional reporting by Mark Hosenball and Ian Simpson in Washington, Frank McGurty, Jonathan Allen and Steve Holland in New York, Nicolas Bertin in Paris and Ned Parker in Baghdad; Editing by Jason Szep, Tom Brown and David Gregorio)